basilw7/Chess-Simil-Judge-Expert-System-/README.md

 # Description
-This project is incomplete.
+This project works but is incomplete.
 I will admit its current state is a mess, and much of the functionality is missing.
 However, in its current state, it can still perform its primary purpose and did so in full agreement with a Nationally ranked chess master who played each game.

 This project's purpose is to analyze and rank a collection of games played against an opponent of constant strength.
 Such as at a chess simul.
 It does this by evaluating and aggregating the player's replies.
 Once all the player's moves are aggregated, a score is produced and written to an HTML file.
 This is the state of the project at the time of its use at a simul demonstration.